 6. Start Date: The candidate’s first day as an employee

-Time to fill is a great storytelling metric, but rarely has enough detail to tell the full story.
+Average time to fill is a great storytelling metric, but rarely has enough detail to tell the full story.
 Our four time segments help a recruiting leader distribute accountability across all recruiting stakeholders for long or overdue timelines.

 1. Approval Time: The time it takes for a new request (new to plan or backfill) to be approved for hire from executives, finance or other approvers